Schlieren photography: Background-oriented techniques

+Background-oriented schlieren technique (BOS) has initially been developed at the German Aerospace Center (DLR).

-Background-oriented schlieren technique (BOS) relies on measuring or visualizing shifts in focused images.
+It relies on measuring or visualizing shifts in focused images.
 In these techniques, the background and the schlieren object (the distortion to be visualized) are both in focus and the distortion is detected because it moves part of the background image relative to its original position.
 Because of this focus requirement, they tend to be used for large-scale applications where both the schlieren object and the background are distant (typically beyond the hyperfocal distance of the optical system).
 Since these systems require no additional optics aside from a camera, they are often the simplest to construct but they are usually not as sensitive as other types of schlieren systems, with the sensitivity being limited by the camera resolution.
 The technique also requires a suitable background image.
 In some cases, the background may be provided by the experimenter, such as a random speckle pattern or sharp line, but naturally occurring features such as landscapes or bright light sources such as the sun and moon can also be used.
 Background-oriented schlieren is most often performed using software techniques such as digital image correlation and optical flow analysis to perform synthetic schlieren, but it is possible to achieve the same effect in streak imaging with an analog optical system.